evanleck/sinatra-boilerplate/README.md

 * **SPROCKETS**
   * holy crap that's nice!!
+  * and yeah, it pre-compiles your assets so nginx (or Apache or whatever) can serve them up _super_ fast
 * **core extensions**
   * extended Hash class with some useful methods for the web
 * **Sinatra extensions**